rajpanjabi/url-shortener/designNotes.md

 }

-Actions: describe what happened in our app. they are plain javascript objects with type and optional payload
+Actions: describe what happened in our app. they are plain javascript objects with type and optional payload.
+(Events that happened)

 const ADD_URL="ADD_URL";